jdevfullstack-tutorials/code-testing/README.md

 manually testing it.
 So, you are testing it still without knowing it.

-For students doing programming in Robotics, since their focus is just to know whether their code is actually working, they will be manually running the code from time to time.
+For example, for students doing programming in Robotics, since their focus is just to know whether their code is actually working, they will be manually running the code from time to time.
 If the code did not